-Our policies and procedures are in line with the statutory guidance.
+Our policies and procedures are in line with the statutory guidance, the relevant Regulatory Authorities, see above, guidelines, our disciplinary, complaints and grievance procedures.
 These will be made available to everyone.

 Where a complaint or allegation has been made with regards to any inappropriate behaviour or poor practice, the Lead or Deputy will, in all cases, discuss the situation with social care services (the LADO with regards to children England and Wales only) and / or the police before making an open decision about the best way forward.